MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

    1. Repeat these changes on every compute node and every web node.
       >Each node should have the same appsettings.json properties.

-   1. Repeat the same operation(s) that where running when the error(s) occurred.
+   1. Repeat the same operation(s) that were running when the error(s) occurred.

    1. Collect the [log files](#logs) from each node for debugging.